Aliases for CCNT2 Gene

 GeneCards Summary for CCNT2 Gene

 CCNT2 (Cyclin T2) is a Protein Coding gene.
 Diseases associated with CCNT2 include hiv-1.
-Among its related pathways are Signaling by GPCR and Disease.
+Among its related pathways are Signaling by GPCR and Infectious disease.
 GO annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNT1.

 UniProtKB/Swiss-Prot for CCNT2 Gene

 Regulatory subunit of the cyclin-dependent kinase pair (CDK9/cyclin T) complex, also called positive transcription elongation factor B (P-TEFB), which is proposed to facilitate the transition from abortive to production elongation by phosphorylating the CTD (carboxy-terminal domain) of the large subunit of RNA polymerase II (RNAP II).